f5businessdevelopment/adpm-agility/docs/module1/lab02.rst

 ---------------------------------------------

 #.
 Your ELK stack will initially deploy with a free basic license.
 However, to make use of alerts and webhook notifications,
    (either via Kibana or Watcher) you must first upgrade the ELK stack license.
-To do this, you will enable a 30-day trial license.
-From the upper-left corner select the menu icon and navigate down the sidebar menu to the bottom and select '*Stack Management*' to open the *Stack Management* side-bar submenu.
+For this lab, we will enable a 30-day trial license.
+To do this, from the upper-left corner select the menu icon and navigate down the sidebar menu to the bottom and select '*Stack Management*' to open the *Stack Management* side-bar submenu.

    .. image:: images/stack_mgmt.png